codexponent/codexponent/README.md

 - 🌱 I’m currently learning **Cloud Services (AWS & Azure)**
 - 👨‍💻 All of my projects are available at [https://github.com/codexponent](https://github.com/codexponent)
-- 📝 I regulary write articles on [Medium](https://sulabh4.medium.com/)
+- 📝 I regularly write articles on [Medium](https://sulabh4.medium.com/)
 - 💬 Ask me about **Cloud Computing | Big Data | Data Engineering**
 - 📫 How to reach me **tsulabh4@gmail.com**.
 - 📄 [Know more about my experiences in a page.](https://sulabhshrestha.com/).